xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 Because any new extension may come with a new character that may be interpreted differently, you need to have a **pluggability at the character level**.
 One reason why you cannot really express such an efficient pluggable Markdown parser with just a set of regexp or a *fixed* switch matching pipeline.

+An example of such constraint is when I have added support for additional ordered list with starting letters (supporting `a)` `b)` `c)` and `i)` `ii)` `iii)`), you need to quickly identify if we are in front of a list starting `a)` or `a paragraph starting by the letter b, or c or a-z!`.
+Without an efficient lookup method, this single extension would have killed the performance of Markdig (though this has still a non negligible impact even with proper optims)

 Also I wanted to be able to change the behaviour of the core parsing of CommonMark (or disable some parts, like HTML parsing).
 You may need (?) for instance to test a different type of heading starting by a `@` instead of `#`...
 This requirement forced to consider the core CommonMark parsers as plugins as well.

 At the beginning, without the extensions, with still a relatively pluggable architecture, Markdig was as fast as CommonMark.NET(master), which is only 15% slower than the C implementation.
 But once I finished implementing the **18+ extensions** (while often checking the performance regressions carefully), I had to admit that I couldn't achieve the same amount of performance with a more pluggable architecture.